vezwork/spindle-plot/README.md

 https://github.com/vezwork/spindle-plot/assets/11082236/82d314ca-c8c7-429a-9a8c-fb87bf814fa9

 For my extended part 2 attempt of this take home, I tried to focus on being creative and trying to have fun making an interactive illustration of selection editing action.
 I didn't try to write clean code and the code did get quite hacky.
+I spent another 1 hour planning and 6 hours executing part 2.

 I made some sketches and aimed to focus on illustrating three interactions/visuals: